Interpretable Next-token Prediction via the Generalized Induction Head: Methods

+LLMs excel at in-context learning by capturing the statistical distribution of tokens in a given context.
+One key mechanism enabling this capability is the induction head, a critical component in LLMs responsible for recognizing and extending repeated sequences~\citep{olsson2022context,akyürek2024incontext,wang2022interpretability}.
+Induction heads operate by detecting prior occurrences of a token sequence and leveraging this recurrence for next-token prediction (e.g., given [A][B] ...
+[A], the model predicts [B]).
+However, these heads emerge implicitly within LLMs, making their operation difficult to interpret and control.

-LLMs are well-known for their ability to perform in-context learning, effectively capturing the distribution of input context.
-In pre-trained LLMs, the induction head has been found to play a crucial role in in-context learning~\citep{olsson2022context,akyürek2024incontext,wang2022interpretability}, one of which is identifying similar patterns and copying them.
-To replicate this behavior, we propose to construct an induction head based on ngrams to aid in next-token prediction.
-Building this induction head is similar to applying the \infinigram{} algorithm restricted only to the input context: it treats the end of the context as the query and searches for the best match within the context.
-After finding the best match, the induction head takes the token following the match as the next-token prediction.
+To this end, we introduce \methodlong{} (\method{}) that explicitly models this behavior in a structured, interpretable manner.
+It functions like \infinigram{} but is restricted to the input context. \method{} treats the end of the context as a query, searches for the best match within the context and takes the token following the match as the next-token prediction.

+\paragraph{What constitutes a ``good match''?} When identifying n-gram-level matches in context, exact matching can perform well if a high effective $n$ is guaranteed (\Cref{subsec:infinigram}), but it can be overly restrictive to minor changes such as rephrasings or typos.
+To remedy this, we allow for fuzzy n-gram matching, which makes the model more robust to minor changes.
+Since the fuzzy matching is performed at the level of n-grams, predictions remain interpretable and auditable by a human.

-\paragraph{What constitutes a ``good match'' for our induction head?} When finding an ngram-level match within the context, exact matching can be overly restrictive, as minor rephrasings or typos may derail an otherwise useful match.
-Consequently, we adopt fuzzy matching instead of exact matching by assessing the similarity between sequences.
-While similarity can be defined in many ways, in building an induction head we desire two texts to be similar if they yield similar next-token distributions.
-To quantify this, we define the similarity between two sequences, $x_1$ and $x_2$, for fuzzy matching using Jensen–Shannon divergence (JSD), as follows:
+Fuzzy matching requires appropriately computing the similarity between sequences.
+While similarity can be defined in many ways, in building an induction head, we desire two sequences to be similar if they yield similar next-token distributions.
+To quantify this, we define the similarity between two sequences, $x_1$ and $x_2$, for fuzzy matching using Jensen–Shannon divergence (JSD):

 where $P_{\text{next}}(\cdot)$ is the estimated next-token probability distribution for a given sequence.